snizam001/cutfrequency/README.md

 		Desired centre of motif on positive DNA strand

 	-s CHARACTER, --script_folder=CHARACTER
-		Folder location with other assessory scripts of this tool
+		Folder location where filepreparation.pl of the current tool is present

 	-n NUMERIC, --thread=NUMERIC
 		Number of thread